-Fredrik has years of experience from the the music industry and was one of the main people behind the project “The New Tvibit” – a creative hub established in Tromsø’s old fire station.
+Fredrik has years of experience from the music industry and was one of the main people behind the project “The New Tvibit” – a creative hub established in Tromsø’s old fire station.
 Today he is managing Tvibit Music / KOFOR.

 Member of the board Espen Igesund

 Espen is an advisor in BDO AS with wide experience from different fields within the culture sector.
-He has been involved in many community and business development projects and thinks that it is important to create a vibrant environment for people to work and live in in Northern Norway.
+He has been involved in many communities and business development projects and thinks that it is important to create a vibrant environment for people to work and live in Northern Norway.
 Life must contain a good balance of “bread and circus”, and Ferske Scener is a good contributor in this respect.

 Member of the board Trude Borch